 WHAT TREATMENT IS AVAILABLE?

 Cataract treatment generally involves surgical removal or physical dissolution of the cataract under anesthesia.
 This is invasive and expensive and is not considered unless it can restore vision or resolve pain.
-Pets with one normal eye and one cataractous eye can still see with their good eye and probably do not need surgery.
+Pets with one normal eye and one cataractous eye can still see with their good eye and may not need surgery depending on circumstances.

 DETERMINING IF THE DOG IS A CANDIDATE FOR CATARACT REMOVAL